 Costs of ‘instructions for use and disposal’ and reporting requirements

 The Dossier Submitter did not quantify the costs of the requirements to provide ‘instructions for use and disposal’ and to report on the uses and releases of microplastics incurred by industry based on the arguments that the effort needed to fulfil these requirements is expected to be limited and that the length of the transitional periods is sufficiently long to coordinate these requirements with other changes to the product labels (regulatory or market-driven) and to establish the organisational structure needed.
 Therefore, these costs would be minor compared to the substitution costs.

-In general, SEAC accepts this argument since it is unlikely that the costs to provide instructions for use and disposal (in terms of enhanced supply-chain communication) would significantly change the range of total costs estimated by the Dossier Submitter.
-The Dossier Submitters assessment and information received in the consultation are further discussed below under B.
+The Dossier Submitter’s assessment and information received in the consultation are further discussed below under B.

 Enforcement costs